-The Brooklyn School district is comprised of 2 schools, Brooklyn Elementary, which also houses the Louise S. Berry Early Childhood Center, and the Brooklyn Middle School.
-During 2014-2015 the Brooklyn Schools provided an educational program for students in grades Pre-K to Grade 8.
-As Brooklyn does not have a high school, it sends its students in grades 9, 10, 11 and 12 to Killingly High School in Danielson and Woodstock Academy in Woodstock, our designated high schools.
-Under our freedom of choice policy, some students selected other high schools.
+The Brooklyn Public School district is comprised of 2 schools, Brooklyn Elementary School, which also houses the Louise S. Berry Early Childhood Center, and the Brooklyn Middle School.
+During 2015-2016 the Brooklyn Schools provided an educational program for students in grades Pre-K to Grade 8.
+As Brooklyn does not have a high school, it sends its students in grades 9, 10, 11 and 12 to Killingly High School (114) in Danielson and Woodstock Academy (168) in Woodstock, our designated high schools.
+High school students may also choose to apply to Ellis Technical High School (60) in Danielson, Quinebaug Middle College, or the Killingly Agricultural Science Education Program.
+Under our freedom of choice policy, some students selected other high schools: Plainfield High School, Putnam High School, Norwich Free Academy.

-The number of students enrolled on October 1, 2014 at the Elementary School was 536 and 373 students were enrolled at the Middle School.
-The number of high school students as listed on the October 2014 Enrollment Report was 302, we also had students attending the following; Ellis Technical School 56 students, the Vocational Agriculture Program at Killingly High School 11 students and 9 students attended Quinebaug Middle College.

-Thus, the total number of Brooklyn students in grades PK through 12 during the fall of 2014 was 1,287.
+The number of students enrolled on October 1, 2015 at the Elementary School was 521 and 372 students were enrolled at the Middle School.
+The number of high school students as listed on the October 2015 Enrollment Report was 398.
+Thus, the total number of Brooklyn students in grades PK through 12 during the fall of 2015 was 1,291.